The Benefits of Income Protection and Unemployment Insurance

 Levels of Cover

-We have now discussed what unemployment insurance does and the different types of cover you can purchase.
+We have now discussed what income protection insurance does and the different types of cover you can purchase.
 On top of that, you have a choice of the level of protection you want as well.

 A full payment protection insurance policy will typically cover you against the financial fallout of being made involuntarily redundant or incapacity.
 However, you can opt to have incapacity (accident and sickness) cover only, or unemployment (redundancy) protection only.